commercelayer/commercelayer-docs-resources/tax_categories/object.md

 # The tax category object

-A tax category object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A tax category object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/tax_categories endpoint</b>.

 ## Fields